-The engine that drives the UK job market has turned up a gear as it accelerates into 2017 with renewed hiring intentions giving it speed.
+The engine that drives the UK job market has turned up a gear as it accelerates into 2017 with renewed hiring intentions.

 It’s official, the industry contributes more to the UK economy than advertising, arts and recreation, and the food and beverage industries – not to mention the value it adds in saving productivity in timely placements across all industries.